Transportation Initiatives

 Union Station Center Platform

-The center platform is a major upgrade to Union Station, enabling two commuter rail trains to enter the station at the same time.
-Before the project was be completed, service at Union Station was limited because only one train at a time could enter the station.
-Delays can cause a “cascade” effect resulting in tightly scheduled trains needing to queue outside the station.
-With train service increasing between Boston and Worcester, as well as the addition of new service by Amtrak between Boston and Springfield, the new platform, which opened in July 2024 will be able to accommodate an increase in traffic along one of the state’s busiest East-West rail lines.
+The center platform is a major upgrade to Union Station, enabling two commuter rail trains to enter the station simultaneously.
+Before the project was completed, service at Union Station was limited because only one train could enter the station at a time.
+Delays often caused a cascading effect, resulting in tightly scheduled trains having to queue outside the station.
+With train service increasing between Boston and Worcester, along with the addition of new Amtrak service between Boston and Springfield, the new platform—which opened in July 2024—will accommodate the rise in traffic along one of the state’s busiest east-west rail lines.

 MBTA Union Station Center Platform (Photo Credit MBTA)